-LORD Sensing nodes with analog inputs, such as the V-Link-200 and , support a wide range analog sensors including acceleration, vibration, strain, load cells, torque, pressure, magnetic fields, displacement, geophones, and more.
-To support these sensors, the nodes measure small voltage.
+LORD Sensing nodes with analog inputs, such as the V-Link-200 support a wide range analog sensors.
+These include acceleration, vibration, strain, load cells, torque, pressure, magnetic fields, displacement, and geophones, among others.
+To support these sensors, the nodes measure small voltages.
 Additionally, sensors with small current outputs, such as 4 to 20mA sensors, can be used with the nodes by adding a precision sampling resistor across a single-ended input channel to the node.
 An example circuit is shown in Figure 37 - Small Current Measurements.